-Things were not done yet as Raiden would appear before Sub-Zero and tell him of his folly, saying that Quan Chi wanted to use the amulet to free his master Shinnok, a fallen Elder God from the Netherealm, and told him how he could redeem himself.
-Sub-Zeo then embarked on a mission to the Netherealm to retrieve the amulet from Quan Chi and Shinnok.
+Things were not done yet as Raiden would appear before Bi-Han and tell him of his folly, saying that Quan Chi wanted to use the amulet to free his master Shinnok, a fallen Elder God from the Netherealm, and told him how he could redeem himself.
+Bi-Han then embarked on a mission to the Netherealm to retrieve the amulet from Quan Chi and Shinnok.
 His trials were pressing as he fought the minions of hell, but he succeeded in taking back the artifact and was rescued by Raiden before Shinnok could kill him.
-However, while there he was offered by Quan Chi to join the Brotherhood of the Shadow and worship Shinnok, to which Sub-Zero refused.
+However, while there he was offered by Quan Chi to join the Brotherhood of the Shadow and worship Shinnok, to which Bi-Han refused.
 But more to the point, Quan Chi revealed that he could only enter the Netherealm because his soul was tainted by evil.
-Worried, Sub-Zero asked Raiden if it was true, Raiden confirmed it but told him that he could change his fate.
+Worried, Bi-Han asked Raiden if it was true, Raiden confirmed it but told him that he could change his fate.

-In the Netherealm, Saibot would become a member of the Brotherhood of the Shadow and loyal follower of Shinnok, ruler of the Netherealm.
+In the Netherealm, Noob Saibot would become a member of the Brotherhood of the Shadow and loyal follower of Shinnok, ruler of the Netherealm.
 He would be sent to serve Shao Kahn as a double agent, in a plot by Shinnok and Quan Chi.
 After Shinnok and Quan Chi failed in their quest after Shao Kahn's defeat, Noob Saibot would continue to feign loyalty to Shao Kahn, and mortally wounded Goro when the Shokans rebelled against Shao Kahn.
 Noob Saibot however would grow tired of being a servant and sought power for himself, he discovered Smoke's inactive body and re-programmed him to serve him, and together Noob Saibot plotted to conquer the Netherealm and achieve god-like power.

 The recent Mortal Kombat 9 series reboot involves an altered timeline, in which Noob's story remains fundamentally unchanged.
-Towards the game climax Quan Chi performs a spell to create a soulnado, and the younger Sub-Zero confronts Noob Saibot.
+Towards the game climax Quan Chi performs a spell to create a soulnado, and Sub-Zero confronts Noob Saibot.
 It is at this point he reveals himself as the elder brother, Bi Han, whom was resurrected by Quan Chi, and swiftly severs all ties with his former kin.
 Sub-Zero is able to defeat him in battle, but this is but a hollow victory as he is unable to halt the conjurings of Quan Chi, which creates a soulnado.
 Knightwolf arrives on scene, sensing the magical disturbance, and subdues Quan Chi.
 He then engages Noob Saibot who is also defeated, and kicked into the soulnado, which seemingly kills him and consequently destroys the sorcerer's construct.

 Noob's MK9 arcade ending reads as follows: